werywjw/SEP-CVDL/README.md

 ## Where are our slides 🎥?

 On [goolge docs](https://docs.google.com/presentation/d/14AazB5FY5jLyB5-9R6Ix7LoMX8yNR_illDAaYDCm8_s/edit#slide=id.g2b4d85efaed_0_31).
 The shared link is available [here](https://docs.google.com/presentation/d/14AazB5FY5jLyB5-9R6Ix7LoMX8yNR_illDAaYDCm8_s/edit?usp=sharing).

 ## How to generate a requirements.txt?
 ```
 pipreqs /Users/wery/Desktop/SEP-CVDL
+pipreqs /Path/to/the/repository/SEP-CVDL
 ```

 ## How to run the script to get the CSV file of classification scores?
+*Note that please change the filepath to the image folder that you would like to try. 😄*

 - Option 1️⃣: Run the following command:
 ```
 python3 script_csv.py
 ```

-*Note that please change the filepath to the image folder that you would like to try. 😄*

 - Option 2️⃣: Use shell:
 ```
 ./script_csv.sh
 ```

+## How to run the script to the video?

-## notes on Slurm
+## Notes on Slurm

 1. get your CIP account information
 2. activate romote access